Analisa1984/dovenity-spa/README.md

 2. Business-Goal #2:
    To highlight the treatments, facilities and the services available at the Dovenity Spa.

+   AND

+   User Story #1
+   I would like details about all the treatments so that I could make a decision which one I would like, if any.

+   AND

+   User Story #2
+   I would like to know about all Dovenity Spa facilities such as the steam room so that I would know which facilities that I could choose from.

    Call to Action is the Spa Treatment page and Spa Facilities Page.
 These can be access from the navigation bar on top located on every page.

 - Spa Treatment Page:
   ![spa treatment](assets/images/product-fulfilled/spa-treatment-cta.png)